tianxiangchen1993/tianxiangchen1993.github.io/_pages/about.md

 ## 🚀 News

+> **May.
+2026**: Dr. Xuezhen Feng joined our group as a Postdoctoral Research Fellow. 🎉

 > **Feb.
 2026**: Dr. Zheng Zhou joined our group as a Postdoctoral Research Fellow. 🎉

 > **Jan.
 2026**: Dr. Lingfeng Jia joined our group as a Postdoctoral Research Fellow. 🎉